theochem/chemtools/doc/tech_dev.rst

 .. code-block:: bash

-   git submodule update --init --recursive
+   git submodule update --init tools/inspector

 And, run the module's bash script to setup some pre-commit hooks and copy files to run the quality assurance scripts individually: